benosment/rPi-cookbook/README.md

  - move manage.py to argparse
  - add unit tests (mock?)
  - create a blank json recipe?
- - add 'push (send to rPi)' to manage.py
+ - add 'deploy (send to rPi)' to manage.py
    - should find the rPi's IP address
    - ssh in
    - kill older flask servere
    - scp files, resources
    - start flask instance
    - (optimization) only copy files that have changed
- - add 'bootstrap (init DB with some recipes)' to manage.py
  - add logging
  - move add recipe to it's own page
  - make an index on the first page